The 7 Fingers: Passagers (2018) / Passengers (2025)

 Passagers / Passengers is a show celebrating the Human and a reflection on the importance and the beauty of interpersonal relationships, mixing dance, physical expression, acrobatics, and projections, gathering six artists from all around the world, and accompanied by original musical compositions.
-This creation is directed by Shana Carroll, assisted by Isabelle Chassé.
-The World premiere of this work took place at the Tohu, in Montréal, on November 14, 2018.
-The show played at the American Repertatory Theater in Cambridge, MA, under the name Passengers in 2025.
+The creation is directed by Shana Carroll, assisted by Isabelle Chassé.
+The world premiere of this work took place at the Tohu, in Montréal, on November 14, 2018.
+The show played at the American Repertory Theater in Cambridge, MA, under the name Passengers in 2025.
 The 2018 soundtrack was updated in 2021 and made available on Bandcamp.

 Duel Reality (2024)

 Duel Reality reframes Romeo & Juliette as an acrobatic competition between the Red House and the Blue House.
 Audience members are given a colored band at their seats so they can cheer for the appropriate House.

 Patinoire (2011)

 The company's first solo show, Patinoire, features The 7 Fingers' co-founder Patrick Léonard.
 It is directed by Patrick Léonard himself and assisted by Nicolas Cantin.
-The show was most shown for a month at the Festival d'Avignon in 2014.
+The show was most recently shown for a month at the Festival d'Avignon in 2014.

 In July 2008, Montreal artists from The 7 Fingers, and some Mexican artists from Cirko de Mente, went to the Canadian great north to meet with Inuit artists from Artcirq, in order to associate their arts and their talents.
 After two weeks of creation, the artists gave several shows in Nunavut.

 A third stopover happened in Montreal in 2008 with the Mexican, inuit and Montrealer artists.
 The show continued on mutating.

 In 2010, Barcelona hosts the residency of The Fibonacci Project for three weeks.
 The show is composed of seven Catalan artists and seven Quebecois artists.

-In April 2016, The Project sets camp in Marrakesh for two weeks.
+In April 2016, The Project set camp in Marrakesh for two weeks.
 The show is composed of three Quebecois artists, seven Moroccan artists and three Guinean artists.